viticm/plainframework/README.md

 ### Build windows

-Plain build on windows use visual studio, you can open the file pf_win.sln.
+Plain build on windows use visual studio(at least version vs2015), you can open the file pf_win.sln.

 Only repository: [https://github.com/viticm/pf_win/](https://github.com/viticm/pf_win/)